NullDev/SimSymSrv/README.md

 <sub>_I shouldn't be allowed to name things..._</sub>

 ## What is this?
-This is a simple CLI tool to download official Microsoft Debugging Symbols from the Microsoft Symbol Server ([SymSrv](https://msdl.microsoft.com/download/symbols))
+This is a simple CLI tool to download official Microsoft Debugging Symbols <br>
+from the Microsoft Symbol Server ([SymSrv](https://msdl.microsoft.com/download/symbols))

-- You provide a file (EXE / DLL / SYS)
+- You provide a Microsoft Binary (EXE / DLL / SYS)
 - You provide a directory
-- It downloads the symbols to that directory
+- It downloads the debugging symbols to that directory, so you can reverse, debug, whatever official MS binaries.
+Yay...

 Simple as that.